Graduate Certificate in STEM Master Teacher

 Visit the program website for additional information.

-The following requirements must be fulfilled: 12 credits, including 9 credits in required courses and a 3-credit elective course.
+The following requirements must be fulfilled: 12 credits, including 9 credits in required courses and one 3-credit elective course.

 |CPED 6701||Arts in the STEM Curriculum|